2011 South Korean football match-fixing scandal: Second investigation

 After the end of the first investigation focused on Daejeon Citizen, Changwon branch of Supreme Prosecutors' Office and the military prosecution broadened the scope of their investigation against Jeonnam Dragons' players.
 Players who turned themselves in to the prosecutor also appeared, while the number of players summoned by the prosecutor was increasing.

-On 29 June, another South Korean international Choi Sung-kuk voluntarily confessed that he attended a conspiracy, but didn't participate in match-fixing.
+On 29 June, another South Korean international Choi Sung-kuk voluntarily confessed that he attended a conspiracy, but did not participate in match fixing.

-On 7 July, Changwon Prosecutors' Office announced that ten players including retired players were arrested on suspicion of match-fixing, 33 players including retired players were under indictment, and three players were summarily indicted.
-Choi Sung-kuk was also indicted for participating in match-fixing.
+On 7 July, Changwon Prosecutors' Office announced that ten players including retired players were arrested on suspicion of match fixing, 33 players including retired players were under indictment, and three players were summarily indicted.
+Choi Sung-kuk was also indicted for participating in match fixing.

 On 12 July, Sangju Sangmu Phoenix manager Lee Soo-chul was arrested for accepting bribes and intimidation charges in 2010 season.
-One of indicted players Do Hwa-sung was running his private betting site, and it was caught by investigators.
+One of the indicted players, Do Hwa-sung, was running his private betting site, and it was discovered by investigators.

 On 3 August, Changwon Prosecutors' Office lastly announced four more indicted players.

-On 25 August, K League Federation announced that 40 players among 46 indicted players in the second investigation were banned for life from football.
-However, it let 25 players who had confessed have a possibility to reduce their punishment.
+On 25 August, K League Federation announced that 40 of the 46 indicted players in the second investigation were banned for life from football.
+However, it gave 25 players who had confessed to police the possibility to reduce their punishment.

 Affected matches

 The Changwon branch of Supreme Prosecutors' Office concluded that nineteen matches in the 2010 season and two matches in the 2011 season were fixed.

-Clubs in bold had players involved in match-fixing.
+Clubs in bold had players involved in match fixing.